IamLeandrooooo/.NET-Core-API/README.md

 Repository and an Interface to implement the Repo Methods;

-A Mock Repository that works as dummy data so we can make tests without having to connect to a real Data Source;
+A Mock Repository that has as dummy data so we can make tests without having to connect to a real Data Source;

 Data Transfer Objects and the mapper library to map them;